quincy/testcontainers-presentation/presentation/slides.md

 When we change the schema, we need to be sure it is backwards compatible

+We'd also like to be able to catch a bad change before trying to run it in a real environment

-With a Testcontainer, we can run the real migration, with real data, to verify it works as expected
+With a Testcontainer, we can run the real migration, against real data, to verify it works as expected

+### Testing Strategy

+1. Create MySQL container
+2. Apply schema
+3. Insert test data
+4. Execute the production code we want to test
+5. Verify results

 ### Domain Objects